bedrock-kv/bedrock/README.md

 ## About

-Bedrock is an embedded, distributed key-value store with ACID guarantees, strict serialization, with a simple API.
-It is designed to store your data without cluttering up your code with storage concerns.
+Bedrock is an embedded, distributed key-value store with guarantees beyond ACID.
+It features repeatable reads, strict serialization and a simple API.
+It is designed to store your data without cluttering up _your_ code with storage concerns.

 \# In your config.exs file